 You could say that about any discipline, but Dan noted that if you put research among designers then they can hear where designers are unsure about decisions and bring that into their research.

 Dan points out that a potential problem with product design is assuming that users care about the product when what they really care about is what a product can do for them.
 Researchers can help expose this if they are working closely with designers, rather than the design or product team simply giving research a list of questions to get answers to.
 “They should be the team’s questions, not the researchers’ or the designers’ questions”.
 Quite often the more useful research questions lead not to answers but more questions.

 This is why research is far less effective when done in isolation.
 It’s time for researchers - and research ops - to “get scrappy” and think about how to get learnings into the wider team, and up to executive levels.
 Examples include running mandatory “customer closeness” sessions enabling all employees to see first-hand customers using products.

 Ultimately the panel concluded that research’s job is to mitigate risk and confirm (or deny) opportunity, and these are aspects that the whole organisation needs to understand and use.

 Many thanks to Daniel Burka (Director of Product and Design, Resolve to Save Lives), Tomasz Maslowski (Head of UX & Design, Tesco), James Stevens (Director of Group Product Design, Sky) and Kate Tarling (Digital and Design Leadership, Fly UX) for their generous time.

 In part two we’ll cover the second panel and ask what design ops is and whether we should care about it?

-(we won’t contact you about anything else but if you’d like to discuss how we could help you mature your research function do get in touch).
+If you'd like to discuss how we could help you mature your research function do get in touch.